 Q: What types of paints and other materials can be used to color and finish paper clay?

-There are many possiblities in finishing a paperclay sculpture.
+There are many possibilities in finishing a Paperclay sculpture.
 It can be finished with almost any type of material that you would use on paper.
 One primary material used is acrylic paint.

 You first want to prime the sculpture with a good coat of gesso before applying any paint.
 Then build up layers of the paint after allowing each layer to dry completely.